Sucharek233/Redmi6-6AFlashers/README.md

 The progress bar at ROM download may glitch out a bit, but don't worry, it won't affect anything.

+Some images may be outdated (for now, just spacing, not important).

 ### Sources:

 Drivers taken from [here](https://github.com/DataStream3/15-Seconds-ADB-Installer-Reborn/tree/master/driver).